irmb/virtualfluids/docs/pages/Build-and-Run.md

 ```

 ## Using VisualStudio
 In VisualStudio right click the App you want to run and select "Set as StartUp Project".
-Then you can run the App by pressing <kbd>CTRL</kbd> + <kbd>F5</kbd>.
-This will not automatically pass the configuration file to the App.
-You can do this by adding the following line to the "Command Arguments" in the project properties:
+Additionally to pass a configuration file you have to right click the app again and select "Properties".
+Then add the path to the configuration file in the "Command Arguments" field.
+For instance:
 ```
    ./apps/gpu/DrivenCavity/drivencavity_1level.cfg
 ```
+Afterwards you can run the app by pressing <kbd>CTRL</kbd> + <kbd>F5</kbd>.

 ### Result files